 May 18th – Spring Refresh Market

 Denver’s Community Pop-up Market is designed to be an access point for real, community-driven, sustainable solutions.
-We bring together Upcyclers, local food providers, curated vintage clothing, composting solutions, zero-waste artisans, local environmental organizations, and sustainable businesses to create a space where sustainability is both practical and accessible.
+We bring together Upcyclers, local food providers, curated vintage clothing, composting solutions, zero-waste artisans, local environmental organizations, and sustainable businesses to create a space where sustainable solutions are practical and accessible.

-This is a place for artists to connect directly with Coloradoans.
-Artists and creators are welcome at all of our pop-up markets.
-Whether through painting, ceramics, handmade goods, or other creative expressions.
+Art is an important connection point, and we need more accessible places for artists to connect directly with Colorado.
+Artists and creators are welcome at all of our pop-up markets, whether through painting, ceramics, handmade goods, or other creative expressions.
 Each market brings new opportunities to showcase work, spark conversations, and build relationships supporting Colorado artists.

 This is a space to celebrate local LGBTQ-owned businesses, nonprofits, drag artists, queer artists, and more.
 This is a showcase of local pride without the risk of being overshadowed by corporate sponsors.